 These laboratory exercises cover such topics as: introduction to ARM processors and FPGA systems, introduction to embedded Linux and code development in an embedded environment, memory-mapped I/O with virtual memory in user and kernel space, kernel modules (device drivers), interrupts, and I/O devices such as buttons, switches, lights, timers, accelerometers, audio, video, A/D, USB peripherals, and developing custom hardware systems in the FPGA.

 As an aid for Course Instructors, we provide complete solutions ...
-Password-controlled access to these solutions is provided through the Intel® FPGA Academic Program.
-To request access, a Course Instructor must be a Member of the Intel FPGA Academic Program and can submit a request for Solutions and Source Files.
+Password-controlled access to these solutions is provided through the Altera® FPGA Academic Program.
+To request access, a Course Instructor must be a Member of the Altera FPGA Academic Program and can submit a request for Solutions and Source Files.

 You can use the drop-down below to select a version of the laboratory exercises.